 - Within 30 days of filing suit to enforce, you must file a notice of Lis Pendens.

 If you work in Georgia, it is integral that you fully understand the above information.
 Your lien and bond claim rights are in place to protect you—and making sure the construction lien you file is valid and enforceable is the best way to protect your pay.
-If you’d like to get your hands on Georgia’s lien and bond claim forms, consider purchasing the required materials from us!
+If you'd prefer to file your liens on your own, listen to this episode of The Quit Getting Screwed Construction Podcast.
 If you want someone else to take care of filing your lien, and do it the right way, contact an experienced Georgia lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Don’t work for free, and properly file your construction liens in Georgia.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,